 For many people, tax refund day is like Christmas in the spring.
-As they prepare their tax returns over the next few weeks, millions of Americans will hold their breath in anticipation of how much their tax refund is going to be — and then run to the mailbox every day hoping to receive their "gift" from Uncle Sam.
+As they prepare their tax returns, millions of Americans hold their breath in anticipation of how much their tax refund is going to be — and then run to the mailbox every day hoping to receive their "gift" from Uncle Sam.

-Last year, 111 million refunds were issued, which amounted to an average individual income tax refund of $2,860.
+Last year, almost 122 million refunds were issued, which amounted to an average individual income tax refund of $2,811.
 Most people have big plans for how they're going to spend their refund: a new big-screen TV or home entertainment system, a fancy summer vacation, a down payment on a new car or boat, or new jewelry or clothes, for example.

 But here's a different idea: Don't spend your tax refund — invest it instead.
 No, investing your tax refund won't be nearly as much fun as spending it.
 Nevertheless, it will almost certainly end up being a more beneficial financial decision.

-Let's assume you receive the average tax refund of $2,860.
-If you invested this in your 401(k) plan and earned a 6 percent average annual return (compounded annually), your money would grow to nearly $16,000 in 30 years.
+Let's assume you receive the average tax refund of $2,811.
+If you invested this in your 401(k) plan and earned a 6 percent average annual return (compounded annually), your money would grow to over $16,000 in 30 years.
 That is a nice little boost to your nest egg.
-If you did this every year for 30 years (assuming an annual contribution of $2,860 earning the same return), your 401(k) balance would surge to almost $240,000!
+If you did this every year for 30 years (assuming an annual contribution of $2,811 earning the same return), your 401(k) balance would surge to almost $240,000!

 Reducing debt is another wise financial choice for your tax refund, especially if you have high-interest credit card debt.
 Putting your tax refund toward paying down large credit card balances could save thousands of dollars in interest over the long term.